 LOW IMPACT WASHES

 EIM stands for Environmental Impact Measuring.
 This tool is developed by Jeanologia, a company which develops machines and sustainable technologies for the fabric and garment finishing industry.
 EIM makes it possible to calculate the exact water, energy, chemicals and worker impact of our pure goods!
 In our sustainability report we dive deeper into the numbers behind our denim washes and the results that we have booked this far.
-Find the report on the top of this page.
+Find the report on the top of this page and our items here.

 In our dyeing and washing processes we focus on using new techniques and better chemicals with a lower environmental impact.
 These chemicals comply with ór the certification the product or fabric has or our (M)RSL.
 Part of this document is the Zero Discharge of Hazardous Chemicals MRSL, which restricts hazardous inputs throughout the chain.
 Certification with chemical restrictions we often used on our products or fabrics are GOTS, GRS and OEKO-TEX 100.